StroppaFR/CTF-Writeups/2022/Root-Me 10K/Pwn/Number Converter/README.md

 p.sendline("A" * 100)
 ```

 Finally, we use the choice 0 which exits main with a `ret` instruction and...
-Success !
+Success!

 ![overflow](overflow.png)